 As for classical music, Zubin Mehta, 85-year-old legendary conductor will return to Budapest soon with Rudolf Buchbinder and the Maggio Musicale Fiorentino orchestra.
 The Vienna Philharmonics will play with Andrés Orozco-Estrada and Sarah Connolly, and another time also Thomas Adès; the Mariinsky Theatre Orchestra with Valerij Gergijev; the Berlin German Symphonic Orchestra with Robin Ticciati and Leif Ove Andsnes; the Dresden Staatskapelle with Christian Thielemann, Julia Kleiter and Christian Gerhaher.
 We will also get the chance to see Anna Netrebko, Yusif Eyvazov, Les Arts Florissants, William Christie, Yolanda Auyanet, Anaïs Constans, John Osborn, and also Le Concert Spirituel.

-From autumn on, European Bridges (organised jointly with Müpa and the Budapest Festival Orchestra) will return in a renewed way.
+From autumn on, Bridging Europe (organised jointly with Müpa and the Budapest Festival Orchestra) will return in a renewed way.
 Müpa will also be a special location for the György Cziffra memorial year: the legendary pianist and composer is commemorated by such great artists as Denis Matsuev, or the French Radio Philharmonics, latter preparing for the world premiere of Péter Eötvös’ Cziffra Prosodia.
 Cimbalom artist Miklós Lukács and pianist János Balázs, latter the artistic director of the Cziffra100 programme series, will be the soloists.

 There will be concerts by Anoushka Shankar, or twenty times Grammy-awarded Pat Metheny, and we can welcome Avishai Cohen and Jacob Collier back, too.
 From August 2021, the renewed jazz festival (now under the name JazzTime) will rock the outdoor stage.
 Group of the year will be the Győr Ballet Company, unusually a second time in a row, and the artist of the year 2021/2022 will be the great Emőke Baráth.